metro-mpi/verilator/docs/guide/simulating.rst

-For best performance, run Verilator with the :vlopt:`-O3` :vlopt:`--x-assign fast <--x-assign>` :vlopt:`--x-initial fast <--x-initial>` :vlopt:`--no-assert` options.
-The :vlopt:`-O3` option will require a longer time to run Verilator, and :vlopt:`--x-assign fast <--x-assign>` :vlopt:`--x-initial fast <--x-assign>` may increase the risk of reset bugs in trade for performance.
-The :vlopt:`--no-assert` will suppress checking assertions, which is faster and appropriate for known-good models running software, but may hide design errors.
-See the above documentation for these options.
+For best performance, run Verilator with the :vlopt:`-O3` :vlopt:`--x-assign fast <--x-assign>` :vlopt:`--x-initial fast <--x-initial>` :vlopt:`--noassert <--assert>` options.
+The :vlopt:`-O3` option will require a longer time to run Verilator, and :vlopt:`--x-assign fast <--x-assign>` :vlopt:`--x-initial fast <--x-assign>` may increase the risk of reset bugs in trade for performance; see the above documentation for these options.

 If using Verilated multithreaded, consider overriding Verilator's default thread-to-processor assignment by using ``numactl``; see